go-delve/delve/Documentation/cli/README.md

 If `$XDG_CONFIG_HOME` is set, then configuration and command history files are located in `$XDG_CONFIG_HOME/dlv`.
 Otherwise, they are located in `$HOME/.config/dlv` on Linux and `$HOME/.dlv` on other systems.

-The configuration file `config.yml` contains all the configurable options and their default values.
+The configuration file `config.yml` contains all the configurable options and their default values ([config.yml documentation](./config.md)).
 The command history is stored in `.dbg_history`.

 # Commands